p-argento/uni/OP/Basics of Numerical Linear Algebra.md

 Calculations that can be proven not to magnify approximation errors are called _numerically stable_.
+> Numerical linear algebra's central concern with developing algorithms that do not introduce errors when applied to real data on a finite precision computer is often achieved by [iterative](https://en.wikipedia.org/wiki/Iterative "Iterative") methods rather than direct ones.

 In the [mathematical](https://en.wikipedia.org/wiki/Mathematics) discipline of [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra), a **matrix decomposition** or **matrix factorization** is a [factorization](https://en.wikipedia.org/wiki/Factorization) of a [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) into a product of matrices.
 There are many different matrix decompositions; each finds use among a particular class of problems.